 In research and teaching, basic and application-oriented topics of destructive and non-destructive, microscopic and mechanical material and component testing are treated.
 Innovative measurement and testing methods, their coupled application and further development in line with requirements, create the basis for the experimental determination of the deformation behaviour and the damage initiation or evolution.
 In-situ analysis techniques and digital evaluation routines ensure to correlate the microstructure and defect features with the local performance and implement them in modelling approaches.
 The complexity of the requirements is increasing due to the advancement of material systems and process techniques in terms of tailored structural and performance gradients.

-The evaluation of process-structure-property relationships on different scales for steels, light metals, composites and additively manufactured materials under mechanical-thermal-medial loading is of great relevance for the basic scientific research and the application-related development (Fig. 2).
+The evaluation of process-structure-property relationships on different scales for steels, light metals, composites and bio-based materials as well as additively manufactured materials under mechanical-thermal-medial loading is of great relevance for the basic scientific research and the application-related development (Fig. 2).

-In interdisciplinary working groups of structural analysis, measurement and testing technology, biomaterials, modelling and simulation, as well as digitalization, topics are clustered, evaluated with regard to transfer, and solution concepts for interdisciplinary research emphases are developed and validated (Fig. 3).
+In interdisciplinary working groups of structural analysis, measurement and testing technology, biomaterials as well as modeling and digitalization, topics are clustered, evaluated with regard to transfer, and solution concepts for interdisciplinary research emphases are developed and validated (Fig. 3).